near/docs/docs/roles/developer/examples/nearlib/guides.md

 // type (or copy / paste) this into the console await wallet.requestSignIn('not-a-real-contract', 'nearlib client-side quickstart')

-// FYI, the signature for this method in TypeScript) is:
+// FYI, the signature for this method in AssemblyScript) is:
 // async requestSignIn(contractId: string, title: string, successUrl: string, failureUrl: string)
 ```